phi1ny3/CSE-212/Wk 11/Trees.md

             self.val = key
 ```

 A Binary Search Tree (or BST for short) has a hierarchy or set of rules in how its subtrees are ordered.
-The right subtree of a node has a key that's greater than its parent node, while the left subtree will have a key that's lesser than or equal to its parent node's key.
+The right subtree of a node has a key that's greater than its parent node, while the left subtree will have a key that's lesser than its parent node's key.
 They also can't have duplicate keys.
 Below is an example of one based on simple values:

 ![Example_Tree](Example_Search_Tree.png)
 ---